jamescommons/blockz/README.md

 * Blocks color changing to be implemented
 * Blocks shifting down need animations
 * Rework aim line to be more faithful
+* Implement go faster button by increasing speed and fps

 -------------------------------------
 ## Contact me